 The Troilus Project is a past-producing mine in respect of which a new mineral resource estimate was outlined in July 2020.
 The Troilus Project is located in central Quebec and is situated approximately 120 km north of Chibougamau.
-The mineral rights for the Troilus Project are comprised of a single mining lease and 1,988 mineral claims that cover a total area of approximately 107,321 ha.
+The mineral rights for the Troilus Project are comprised of a single mining lease and 2,585 mineral claims that cover a total area of approximately 1,420 km2.

-As discussed under "General Development of the Business", the Troilus Project is one project divided into two: The Troilus Gold Copper Project and the Troilus Frôtet Project.
+As discussed under "General Development of the Business", the Troilus Project is one project divided into the Troilus Gold Copper Project and the Troilus Frôtet Project.